Emirates unveils industry-first travel insurance for international passengers

-Unlike Etihad, who announced on June 12 it would be introducing complimentary medical travel insurance for visits to the UAE capital between July and December 2026, it’s expected that travellers will be required to pay for Emirates’ Dubai travel insurance.
-However, in the interview, Sir Tim Clark said that it would be “reasonably priced.”
+Unlike Etihad, who announced on June 12 that it would be introducing complimentary medical travel insurance for visits to the UAE capital between July and December 2026, travellers must pay for Emirates’ Comprehensive Travel Cover.

 What to know about Etihad’s Abu Dhabi travel insurance